adityasolanki205/Face-Recognition-using-Google-Kubernetes-Engine/README.md

     gcloud config set compute/region us-central1

     # Create Kubernetes cluster with 1 node.
-    # (Note if you are using Free GCP account, you can only create 1 node.)
+    # (Note if you are using Free GCP account, you can only create 1 node per zone.)
     gcloud container clusters create face-cluster --num-nodes=1
 ```